 Committed To Protecting Your Parenting Rights

 When parents divorce, their main concern is their children’s well-being throughout the process and after.
-While both parents may want what is best for their children, they may not agree on the “best” custody arrangement for them and how this is structured.
-It can be overwhelming to find solutions that work for you and your children.
+While both parents may want what is best for their children, they may have very different opinions on what the “best” custody arrangement is and how this is structured.
+It can be overwhelming to find solutions that work for your children and you.

-Having a strong and knowledgeable attorney by your side can help put the issues and decisions into perspective when you do not know what to do.
+Having a strong and knowledgeable attorney by your side can help when you do not know what to do.
+Our team can explain different custody arrangements and can put your concerns into perspective.
 At Lise S. Kaplan, LLC, we draw on decades of family law experience when we represent our clients in custody and visitation disputes.
-Lise S. Kaplan, never forgets what’s at stake when she takes your case.
-You can rely on her to support your parenting rights and to advocate for what is best for your children throughout your custody matter.
+Our attorneys never forgets what’s at stake when they take your case.
+You can rely on their support to advocate for what is best for your children throughout your custody matter.

 If You Are Concerned About Custody And Visitation Arrangements, We Can Help

-Lise S. Kaplan is a skilled child custody attorney who has helped many people reach agreements or resolve custody disputes.
+Lise S. Kaplan and her team are experienced in handling child custody matter and have helped many clients reach agreements or resolve custody disputes.
 Our law firm handles the full range of issues related to child custody and visitation, including:

 While it is usually better to reach an agreement with your child’s other parent than to have a judge make a decision for you, at times, that is not possible.